86 - 1867 1c Franklin, blue

 “B” Grill 18x15mm (22x18pts)

-The letters that classify the various grill types do not denote the size, shape, or appearance of the grills.
-Rather, they simply indicate the order in which they were discovered.
+The letters classifying the various grill types do not denote the size, shape, or appearance of the grills.
+They indicate the order in which each was discovered.

-Visible in general from the back of the stamp only, grills may also be felt by lightly running a fingertip over the surface.
-Depending on which type of roller was used, the pattern may be “points up” or a “points down.”
+Mostly visible only from the back of the stamp, grills may be felt by lightly running a fingertip over the surface.
+Depending on which roller was used, the pattern is “points up” or “points down.”
 The ridges on an indented roller force the paper into the recesses, creating raised points, while a roller with raised pyramids will cause the points to be forced down into the paper, forming a series of depressions.

 Read More - Click Here